danhjun/ITE-253/README.md

     if ($user.Group) {
         $group = Get-ADGroup -Filter "Name -eq '$($user.Group)'" if ($group) {
+            # Check if user is already a member of the group
+            if (Get-ADGroupMember -Identity $group -Recursive | Where-Object { $_.SamAccountName -eq $username }) {
+                Write-Host "User $username is already a member of group $($user.Group).
+Skipping." continue
+            }

+            # If user is not already a member, add them to the group
             Try {
                 Add-ADGroupMember -Identity $group -Members $username
             }